Aegiq/lightworks/docs/source/getting_started.rst

 Introduction
 ------------
-To get start we will build a circuit to simulate the Hong-Ou-Mandel (HOM) effect with a single 50:50 beam splitter, and demonstrate the typical process flow of the Aegiq SDK.
+To get start we will build a circuit to simulate the Hong-Ou-Mandel (HOM) effect with a single 50:50 beam splitter, and demonstrate the typical process flow of the Lightworks.

 HOM interference can be seen when two indistinguishable photons are incident on a 50:50 beam splitter.
 Classically, when this occurs, we would expect that 50% of the time the photons go to the same output and 50% of the time they go to a different output.
 Instead, we see that both photons always travel to the same output, as is shown below.